-Peripheral cyanosis is when the hands, fingertips, or feet turn blue because they are not getting enough oxygen-rich blood.
-Possible causes include Raynaud’s disease, cardiovascular problems and hypothermia.
+Peripheral cyanosis is when someone’s hands, fingertips, or feet turn blue due to a lack of oxygen-rich blood.
+Some causes include Raynaud’s disease, cardiovascular problems, and hypothermia.

 All organs and tissues need oxygen to function.
 A person’s body absorbs oxygen from the air that they breathe.
 Blood contains a protein called hemoglobin that carries oxygen to the body’s cells.
 If the blood cannot deliver enough oxygen to an area of the body, cyanosis may occur.

 The condition gets its name from the word “cyan,” a blue-green color.
 The primary symptom is blue discoloration of the skin.

 “Peripheral” cyanosis affects the extremities.
 Cold temperatures, circulation problems, and tight jewelry are

 Often, cyanosis is not serious.
 However, some underlying causes are.
 A person should seek medical attention if they develop the symptoms.

 This article takes a close look at peripheral cyanosis, including its causes, symptoms, and treatment.
 It also looks at another type called central cyanosis, which affects core organs in the body, as well as the lips, tongue, or both.